Child Care Center

 Each student unit is fully furnished.
 All Student Housing prices include the cost of electricity, water, sewer, cable, internet, laundry, garbage collection, maintenance, and police security.
 Student Housing is available on a first-come, first-served basis, and students must be enrolled. .

-Information regarding student housing may be found on the UTPB webpage at http://www.utpb.edu/campus-life/student-housing or contact the office for a tour or visit at (432) 552-2743 or by email at email@example.com.
+Information regarding student housing may be found at https://www.utpb.edu/life-at-utpb/housing-and-dining/index or contact the office for a tour or visit at (432) 552-2743 or by email at firstname.lastname@example.org.

 Student Health and Safety

-Students at The University of Texas Permian Basin maintain the rights and responsibilities of citizenship.
-All students are expected and required to obey federal, State, and local laws, to comply with the Regents’ Rules and Regulations, with The University of Texas System, and institutional rules and regulations, with directives issued by an administrative official of the U. T. System or institution in the course of his or her authorized duties, and to observe standards of conduct appropriate for an academic institution.
+UT Permian Basin maintain the rights and responsibilities of citizenship.
+All students are expected and required to obey federal, State, and local laws, to comply with the Regents’ Rules and Regulations, with The UT System, and institutional rules and regulations, with directives issued by an administrative official of the UT System or institution in the course of his or her authorized duties, and to observe standards of conduct appropriate for an academic institution.
 (Regents’ Rules and Regulations, Rule 50101) Any student who engages in conduct that violates the fore mentioned is subject to discipline whether such conduct takes place on or off campus or whether civil or criminal sanctions are also imposed for such conduct.

 In all cases, students are afforded due process through a meeting with the Associate Dean of Students and/or a formal disciplinary hearing.